JosephJ12/cybersecurity-portfolio/appsec-projects/Securing-crAPI-AppSec-Risk-Assessment-and-Remediation/findings/CR02-Improper-JWT-Validation.md

 - ![Root Cause 2](../evidence/CR02/root-cause-2.png)

 ## Evidence
-See:
+Screenshots:
-- evidence/screenshots/sql-injection-before.png
+1. evidence/screenshots/sql-injection-before.png
-- evidence/manual-tests/sql-injection-curl-before.md
+2. evidence/manual-tests/sql-injection-curl-before.md

 ## Remediation
 Create a separate model for post authors, one that only gives the necessary information on Post retrievals.
 Then, change the Author object to the Post Author object in the Post model.